swannodette/lt-cljs-tutorial/README.md

 Table users.
 Pull requests welcome.

-For users of editors/IDEs supporting [nREPL][1] there is [a port of this tutorial][2] targeting those development environment as well.
+For users of editors/IDEs supporting [nREPL][1] there is [a port of this tutorial][2] targeting those development environments as well.

 [1]: https://github.com/clojure/tools.nrepl